-patients with type 2 diabetes under the age of 40 years or for patients with type 1 diabetes of any age.
-For pediatric recommendations, see Section 13 "Children and Adolescents."
-In the Heart Protection Study (lower age limit 40 years), the subgroup of ∼600 patients with type 1 diabetes had a proportionately similar, although not statistically significant, reduction in risk as patients with type 2 diabetes (80).
+Age <40 Years and/or Type 1 Diabetes.
+Very little clinical trial evidence exists for patients with type 2 diabetes under the age of 40 years or for patients with type 1 diabetes of any age.
+For pediatric recommendations, see Section 13 "Children and Adolescents" (https:// doi.org/10.2337/dc20-S013).
+In the Heart Protection Study (lower age limit 40 years), the subgroup of $\sim$ 600 patients with type 1 diabetes had a proportionately similar, although not statistically significant, reduction in risk as patients with type 2 diabetes (82).
 Even though the data are not definitive, similar statin treatment approaches should be considered for patients with type 1 or type 2 diabetes, particularly in the presence of other cardiovascular risk factors.
 Patients below the age of 40 have lower risk of developing a cardiovascular event over a 10-year horizon; however, their lifetime risk of developing cardiovascular disease and suffering an MI, stroke, or cardiovascular death is high.
-For patients under the age of 40 years and/or who have type 1 diabetes with other ASCVD risk factors, we recommend that the patient and health care provider discuss the relative benefits and risks and consider the use of moderateintensity statin therapy.
-Please refer to "Type 1 Diabetes Mellitus and Cardiovascular Disease: A Scientific Statement From the American Heart Association and American Diabetes Association" (91) for additional discussion.
+For patients who are younger than 40 years of age and/or have type 1 diabetes with other ASCVD risk factors, it is recommended that the patient and health care provider discuss the relative benefits and risks and consider the use of moderate-intensity statin therapy.
+Please refer to "Type 1 Diabetes Mellitus and Cardiovascular Disease: A Scientific Statement From the American Heart Association and American Diabetes Association" (93) for additional discussion.